Sonia-96/MyStudyNotes/Network & Security/Cryptography.md

    - **Confidentiality:** only the sender and the intended receiver can understand the message
    - **Message Integrity**: the message between the sender and the receiver should not be altered in transit, either maliciously or by accident
    - **End-point Authentication**: both the sender and the receiver can verify the identity of the other party involved in the communication
-   - Non-repudiation: the assurance that someone cannot deny the validity of something.
+   - **Non-repudiation**: the assurance that someone cannot deny the validity of something.
 For example, if I receive a message from you, you cannot say this is not from you.

 3. Cryptographic Components